Connecticut's only clinic dedicated to the skin conditions and allergies of dogs and cats.

 Bacterial and fungal infections are often cured more rapidly and successfully with topical therapy in addition to oral or injectable antibiotics or antifungals.
 Therefore, we may also recommend medicated shampoos, sprays, mousses, drops or wipes.

-Skin and ear infections are some of the most common conditions that we treat at Unleashed Veterinary Dermatology.
+Skin and ear infections are some of the most common conditions that veterinary dermatologists treat.
 It’s important to understand that most of these infections are caused by organisms that normally live on the skin in low numbers, such as Staphylococcus (the most common bacterial skin pathogen) and Malassezia (the most common skin fungal pathogen).
 For these organisms to proliferate out of control and cause infection, there is usually an underlying skin disease that changes the condition of the skin and allows them to overgrow.
 Therefore, our task is to not only treat the infections, but also to identify and treat the underlying cause(s).
 The most common underlying causes are allergic skin disease and endocrine disorders (hypothyroidism, Cushing’s), amongst numerous other less common conditions.

 To diagnose an ear or skin infection, we perform skin and ear cytology, where we take samples of the affected areas in the exam room, and we look at the samples under the microscope, allowing us to immediately identify whether these organisms are present.
 Evaluating for fungal infections may also involve examining the hair follicles under the microscope (trichoscopy) and/or Wood’s lamp examination, where we shine a special light on the pet to check for fluorescence of hair follicles.